 - Although you will want to choose what information to include carefully, the more work you put into your timelines and plotlines, the more clarity you will possess when drafting your scenes.

-That’s all for this entry on planning out your plot.
-I hope you found this exercise helpful.
-Now, head on over and join me in the next section and we can get started on drafting your novel in earnest.
+That’s all for this series on planning out your plot.
+I hope you found these exercises helpful.
+Now, head on over and join me in the next series in this guide and we can get started on drafting of your novel in earnest.